KvindtEva/Time-Machine-Marburg/README.md

 │   ├── delivery/            # Delivery datasets for further research
 │   │   └── ...
-│   └── production/          # Datasets used in production and there 'time stamps' │       ├── dataset_CLEAN.csv
+│   └── production/          # Datasets used in production and there 'time stamps'
+|       ├── compressed_rotated/     # Folder with compressed and rotated images for ResNET
+│       ├── dataset_CLEAN.csv
 │       ├── dataset_MVP.csv
 │       ├── dataset_labels.csv